harveyt/harveyt.github.io/_drafts/tools-of-the-trade.markdown

   In fact once I've installed emacs, I run shell in an Emacs buffer.
 That way I can quickly copy and yank (paste) text from the shell into the Root Log.
-* Minimal - Emacs pretty much shows you a window with your files' text in it.
+* *Minimal GUI* - Emacs pretty much shows you a window with your files' text in it.
+* *Well Documented* - Emacs has full documentation; on any Lisp function, key binding, command, plus it also lets you read man pages and even web pages (if you so wish) in Emacs.
-* Live - Emacs is actually really a live Lisp-programming environment disguised as an editor.
+* *Live Programming* - Emacs is actually really a live Lisp-programming environment disguised as an editor.
 You can open a "scratch" buffer and type Lisp code at it, while Emacs is running, and modify your running Emacs functionality on the fly.
 Configuration of key bindings, code